 \subsection{Relation to existing methods}

 Schur-complement preconditioning and reduction-based solvers are not new to the literature.
 Numerous algorithms have been based on a block LDU decomposition \eqref{eq:red3} and approximate Schur complement (for example, \cite{ Carvalho:2001ib, Mandel:1990kv,Mense:2008gj,Mense:2008vx, Notay:2000vy,Saad:1999km,benzi2005numerical}).
 Reduction has also been studied in the multigrid and AMG context, originally in the geometric setting \cite{Foerster:1981,Ries:1983}, more recently algebraically \cite{Brannick:2010uq,MacLachlan:2006gt}, and also as the basis for the multigrid reduction-in-time (MGRIT) parallel-in-time method \cite{Falgout:2014el,Dobrev:2016vc,bno:16}.
 MGRIT is designed for nonsymmetric problems, but is geometric in nature and relies on the very specific matrix structure that arises in time integration, more or less a block 1D advection problem.
 The AMG developments in \cite{Brannick:2010uq,MacLachlan:2006gt} are fully algebraic and reduction-based, but assume a Galerkin coarse grid, meaning restriction is defined as $R = P^T$.
 For the highly nonsymmetric systems considered here, this is typically not a good choice \cite{nonsymm,air2}, motivating a Petrov-Galerkin method, where $R\neq P^T$.
 Unfortunately, choosing $R \neq P^T$ also introduces new difficulties, because if $R$ and $P$ are not ``compatible'' in some sense, the norm of coarse-grid correction can be $\gg 1$ \cite{nonsymm,air2}, leading to a divergent method.
-This is one of the most difficult aspects of nonsymmetric AMG, and the theory developed in this work addresses how to build $R$ and $P$ in a compatible way for a stable (nicely bounded) error-propagation matrix.